-How can a person know everything at 18, but nothing at 22?
+How can a person know everything at 18, but nothing at 22?- Nothing New

 Four years ago, I had to make a really important choice that would decide how my life would turn out.
 It felt like I was at a crossroads, with different paths I could take.
 One path was familiar and safe, like sticking to what I already knew.
 The other path was more exciting and unknown, offering new adventures but also more challenges.
 As I stood there, it felt like it was more than just a choice, it was a defining moment that would carve out the chapters of my life story.
 Little did I know how this decision would set the stage for the journey that unfolded in the years to come.